-Senior leaders increasingly take opportunities to sit on boards or serve as executives of outside entities.
-But while serving in that capacity, is an individual director or officer covered under his/her organization's directors and officers (D&O) liability insurance policy?
+As a director or officer, the opportunity to serve on the boards of outside entities can benefit you, your company, and other organizations involved.
+But while serving in that capacity, are you covered under your organization's directors and officers (D&O) liability insurance policy?

-Although such opportunities may benefit all companies involved, it also raises significant liability issues.
+Although senior leaders increasingly take opportunities to serve as executives of an outside entity, it also raises significant liability issues.
 As a result, it is critical to understand how D&O insurance protects executives that serve on other companies' boards.
-As directors and officers face increasing regulatory scrutiny, and in an effort to address outside directorship risk, organizations are more closely focusing on outside directorship liability (ODL) coverage.
+As directors and officers face increasing regulatory scrutiny, and in an effort to address outside directorship risk, ensure that your organization understands outside directorship liability (ODL) coverage.